JasperFx/wolverine/docs/guide/durability/marten.md

 The Marten workflow command handler method signature needs to follow these rules:

+* Either explicitly use the `[MartenCommandWorkflow]` attribute on the handler method **or use the `AggregateHandler` suffix** on the message handler type to tell Wolverine to opt into the aggregate command workflow.
 * The first argument should be the command type, just like any other Wolverine message handler
 * The 2nd argument should be the aggregate -- either the aggregate itself (`Order`) or wrapped in the Marten `IEventStream<T>` type (`IEventStream<Order>`).
 There is an example of that usage below: